 Malt Lane development site

-In a 2018 planning application for the development of the perennially difficult Malt Lane site (near Budgens), the Society was very concerned that the potential for archaeological discovery on the site was being ignored.
-As a result, the Society wrote a 4-page (downloadable) letter outlining the potentially critical archaeological significance of the site.
-This remains an ongoing issue at the end of 2018.
+In a 2018 planning application for the development of the perennially difficult Malt Lane site (near what used to be Budgens and is now Sainsbury's), the Society was very concerned that the potential for archaeological discovery on the site was being ignored.
+As a result, the Society wrote an 11-page (downloadable) letter and appendices outlining the potentially critical archaeological significance of the site.

 Opposing the possible demolition of Abbey Mill